deployingrails/deployingrails.github.com/README.markdown

 #### If you want to be awesome.
 - Proudly display the 'Powered by Octopress' credit in the footer.
 - Add your site to the Wiki so we can watch the community grow.

+so the repo in the org called deployingrails.github.com clone that and make sure you're always checked out in the 'source' branch bundle install and then just rake new_post["Post title"] and while you're writing it you can run `rake preview` in another terminal and it'll keep updating on localhost:4000 whenever you save looks like the dns hasn't propogated yet

+ots of cool stuff we can do with octopress http://octopress.org/docs/